 If the address on your I-765 is in the New York City area, mail your application to:

 2501 S. State Hwy.
 121 Business, Suite 400

 If you live in a different region of the US, confirm with the OGS the address you should send your OPT application to.

 If you decide NOT to apply for or use your OPT, you must notify us.
 If you fail to notify us, your ability to work in the US in the future could be denied.

 Receive an electronic receipt from USCIS within 2-3 weeks and a paper receipt within 3-5 weeks.

 If you don't already have a Social Security Number, you must have one to get paid.
-Once you are authorized for OPT, submit your application for a Social Security Number.
-You must apply for an SSN within the dates on your EAD card.
+Once you are authorized for OPT, you should receive your Social Security card within a month of your approval as long as you completed the Social Security related questions on your I-765 form.
 Learn more about How to apply for a Social Security Number.